OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-04-21-setup-development-under-ubuntu.md

 ## Start the Server

-Now, you can start the Schul-Cloud server:
+You can start the Schul-Cloud server by running this command:

 ```shell
 ( cd schulcloud-server && npm start )